medvedevgroup/SibeliaZ/README.md

 Compilation and installation
 ============================
-To compile the code, you need the following (Linux only):
+To compile the code, you need recent installations of the following software (Linux only):

 * Git
 * CMake